Bury Council's privacy notice

 - to improve the general experience of our customers and of visitors to our websites

-- for managing any one line transactions you may elect to make and/or marketing choices or preferences you may have expressed
+- for managing any online transactions you may elect to make and/or marketing choices or preferences you may have expressed

 - in the event of civil disasters and/or emergencies